What is a growing medium?

 What is a soilless growing medium and what are the different kinds?

 A soilless growing medium is just what it sounds like, something to grow plants in that isn’t soil!
 The most common types of growing mediums are coconut choir, clay pellets, perlite, vermiculite, peat moss, and rock wool.
 We will be going over the properties of each growing medium so you can decide what best fits yours and your plants needs.

 Remember to always recycle your growing medium after use!

-Since the dawn of agriculture farmers and growers have obsessed with what their plants are growing in.
-While there’s something to be said for growing your plant symbiotically with other creatures in a rich black dirt, having your soil achieving that zen like state can take years to achieve and most of us don’t have the time or patience to do this.
+Since the dawn of agriculture, farmers and growers have obsessed with what their plants are growing in.
+While there’s something to be said for growing your plants symbiotically with other creatures in a richblack soil, having your soil achieve that zen like state can take years to achieve and most of us don’t have the time or patience to do this.

-Besides being used as a source of water and place to anchor itself to, the plant also takes nutrients from the medium.
-When growing in traditional soil systems the medium can provide much of the nutrition.
-Additional fertilizer can added to it, either as organic or synthetic.
+The growing medium is used as a source of water, a place to anchor itself to, and a source of nutrients for the plant.
+When growing in traditional soil systems, the medium can provide most of the nutrition.
+Additional fertilizer can be added to it, either as organic or synthetic.

-This is a byproduct of the coconut industry and is the husk of the seed which has been ground up and is essentially pure plant fiber.
-It is capable of holding lots of moisture, and while aeration can be okay one should be careful not to over water as the aeration levels will quickly decrease.
+Coconut coir, commonly referred to as coco, is a byproduct of the coconut industry.
+It is the husk of the seed which has been ground up and because of this, is essentially pure plant fiber.
+It is capable of holding lots of moisture, and while aeration can be okay, one should be careful not to over water as the aeration levels will quickly decrease.